 PROXY SERVER: This is a software that hides your computer’s identity (or IP ADDRESS) when your on the internet.

-RAM (RANDOM ACCESS MEMORY): RAM makes sure programs and applications open up quicker for you.
+RAM (RANDOM ACCESS MEMORY or PRIMARY STORAGE): RAM makes sure programs and applications open up quicker for you.
 RAM also lets you use more than one program at a time.
 For example, if you are using the Internet and you want to open up Excel at the same time, RAM will make sure your computer doesn’t slow up.

 RECYCLE BIN: This is where you put things you no longer want such as files you want to delete.
 The RECYCLE BIN is located on the Desktop.